|

 paraxial focus; d is the aperture radius, α

-the field angle in radians and θ the pupil angle (describes the
+point height) and θ the pupil angle (describes the

 form of rotationally asymmetrical aberrations).
 By setting θ to